thermocouples

 CONSTRUCTION OF THE THERMOCOUPLE

-Thermocouples are typically designed to adapt to the operating conditions.
-The key data for determining the appropriate thermocouple element are: temperature range, thermocouple type, wire diameter, and length.
-The temperature range of thermocouple elements is determined by the calibration and tolerance table, while the wire diameter is determined by the maximum operating temperature and the response time considered.
+Normally the thermocouples They are built to adapt to the working conditions.
+The key data for determining the appropriate thermometric element are: temperature range, thermocouple type, wire diameter, and length.
+The temperature range of the thermometric elements is determined by the calibration and tolerance table, while the wire diameter is determined by the maximum operating temperature and the response time considered.

 If a large-diameter cable is used, the element's lifespan will be longer, but the response time will always be shorter.
 The length of the sensor element depends on both the type of use and the structure of the work process, as well as the type of protection of the thermometric element.